 Watch examples of advocacy led by the not-for-profit sector and videos explaining the legal frameworks for feminist advocacy

 Advocacy Regulations and the Election: Some thought on Political Activities, Elections Canada Rules and Lobbying Regulations

-Political Financing Handbook for Third Parties, Financial Agents and Auditors
+Political Financing Handbook for Candidates and Official Agents